Disabled people can do great things, we just sometimes need a little bit of support for the rest.

 When I was young, I was diagnosed with arrested non-shunted borderline hydrocephalus, mild spina bifida and lordosis, mild cerebral ataxia and a low-tone hearing loss.
 Within a few years of my diagnosis and not too soon before I was diagnosed with chronic pain, white markings appeared on the road outside our driveway.
 I peered out of the window at the top of the stairs as two men sponged white paint over stencils.
 They lifted the stencil up and marked one very damning message outside my home: DISABLED.

 The problem with being “disabled” is that it immediately labels the individual as not enough.
 Not good enough, not smart enough, not fit and able-bodied enough.
 But many disabled people are enough, it’s just that sometimes they just need some support from someone or something in order to be able to manage it.

 How many able-bodied people need a little extra help and support sometimes?
 Admit it, how often have you asked someone for a spell-check or asked for some assistance in some way?
-I’ll wait, I bet there’s been quite a few.
+Maybe even help from a disabled person themselves?
+I’ll wait, I bet there’s been quite a few!

 As an excellent example, let us look at Stephen Hawking.
 Stephen Hawing lived with Lou Gehrig’s disease and depended on a motorised wheelchair and his famed eye gaze device just to be able to get around and communicate with the world, yet he was nothing short of an exemplary genius.
 He had thoughts and insights on the world that could inspire generations and his sense of humour was second to none.